Hello, thank you for taking the time from a busy day to visit my personal and professional blog.

-I am also a graduate student focusing on learning and technology and a retired Critical Care Flight Paramedic.
+I am also a graduate student focusing on learning and technology and a retired Critical Care Flight Paramedic living in beautiful Vancouver, British Columbia, Canada.

-Do you have some ideas on education or paramedic research or thoughts about this blog?
+Do you have some ideas on education, education research, paramedic research, or thoughts about this blog?
+Would you like to discuss a consulting project with me?
 Please use the contact page to connect with me.

 Who am I?